For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Joining too many societies

-Getting asked repeatedly for your autograph at the freshers' fair may give a warm fuzzy feeling, but your inbox will be jammed with society newsletters within a week.
+Getting asked repeatedly for your autograph at the freshers' fair may give you a warm fuzzy feeling, but your inbox will be jammed with society newsletters within a week.

 And once freshers' week is over, you'll find you don't have as much spare time as you thought you did.